Cherrybowll/algolabra/documentation/weekreports/weekreport3.md

 Still, I managed to get the final auxiliary algorithm working and wrote a bunch of tests.

+The UI is still a work in progress, as in it sort of exists but doesn't quite connect to application logic.
+Not that the UI really serves any purpose before the whole algorithm is functioning - from key generation to encryption and decryption.

 I'm planning to progress better next week.

 ## What I learned